 Fuel

 Fuel gets you out there and gets you back.
-Sometimes the area and your rig will dictate how much fuel you need to bring along.
-But, even if you don’t expect to need it, it’s never a bad idea in case you have to reroute.
-Alternatively, you may run into someone else that miscalculated their fuel situation.
+Sometimes, the area and your rig will dictate how much fuel you need to bring along.
+But, even if you don’t expect to need it, it’s never a bad idea in case you have to reroute or get delayed by rough terrain.
+Alternatively, you may run into someone else who miscalculated their fuel situation and needs a helping hand.

 Regardless of where you venture, you should always have primary and backup navigation tools.
 GPS options range from applications on smartphones and tablets to dedicated devices.
 It’s important to remember that cell service is never guaranteed, so maps stored offline are a necessity.
-It’s a good idea to have back up navigation.
+It’s a good idea to also have backup navigation.

 There are several mobile applications that give you the ability to plan routes, track a trip, mark waypoints, and store maps offline.
-Don’t wait until you’re on the trail to become familiar with the user interface.
+Don’t wait until you’re on the trail to become familiar with the user interface, and again, download your maps locally.
+We’re fans of Gaia GPS and OnX Offroad for trip planning and navigation in the backcountry.

 While electronic navigation options offer a certain level of convenience, good old paper maps never have dead batteries and take up relatively little room.
 Plus, there’s a certain sense of nostalgia associated with tracing your finger over the page as you plan a trip.
-DeLorme prints excellent atlases for each state.
+DeLorme prints excellent atlases for each state, and they’re perfect for getting a trip together as you flip from page to page.

 At a minimum, take some hand tools and recovery boards when you hit the trail.
 This combo can get you out of a lot of tight spots as long as you’re willing to invest some time and sweat equity.